ahmedkaludi/push-notification/readme.txt

 == Changelog ==
+= 1.17 (29 April 2021) =
+* Enhancement: Added feature for click count information related to every campaign #572
+* Improvement: Added notice for conflict with other notification plugin #603
+* Improvement: Added an filter to change the path of the cookies #602

 = 1.16 (26 February 2021) =
 * Improvement: users can send personal one to one push notification pop up messages
 * Compatibility with "PWA for WP & AMP" and "BuddyPress" (Notification feature)